Proceeds of crime policy

 - helping to meet the expectations of legitimate businesses and consumers

-Investigators will refer suitable cases for financial investigation and are reminded that failure to follow this policy, in referring acquisitive crimes to the Financial Investigation Unit (FIU), may result in the true extent of the criminal activity being uncovered, the correct perpetrators being prosecuted and reduction of the amount of assets seized and thereby reduce the deterrent aspect which is required to assist in reducing crime.
-Compliance with this policy and any linked procedure is mandatory.
+Referral of investigations to the FIU can result in the true extent of the criminal activity being uncovered, the correct perpetrators being prosecuted and enable recovery of assets and criminal benefit, thereby enabling the deterrent aspect of POCA.
+All of which assist in deterring and reducing crime.

 Statement of policy

-Our Financial Investigation Unit (FIU) will financially investigate all cases where there are alleged offences or convictions for offences of an acquisitive crime, with a view to making an application to a court for a confiscation order to be made to the value of the benefits derived from the crimes.
+The FIU will consider confiscation investigations following convictions of acquisitive offences with a view to making an application to a court for a confiscation order to be made to the value of the benefits derived from the crimes.

 Referrals to the FIU will be considered on merit by the FIU, but will be prioritised with reference to one or more of the following factors:

-Propensity of the defendant(s) to commit offences nationally or throughout the eastern region.
+- propensity of the defendant(s) to commit offences nationally or throughout the eastern region

-Where the victims are deemed to be particularly vulnerable or at risk from the defendant(s) criminality.
+- where the victims are deemed to be particularly vulnerable or at risk from the defendant(s) criminality

-Where the criminal investigation would struggle to deal with the defendant, or their offending effectively, without the FIU’s parallel support.
+- where the criminal investigation would struggle to deal with the defendant, or their offending effectively, without the FIU’s parallel support

 Implications of the policy